 The Charlotte Danielson Framework for teaching is the minimum standard for teacher evaluation adopted by Idaho public schools.

-If you have questions about Effective Teachers, contact Teresa Burgess, Title II-A Coordinator.
+If you have questions about Effective Teachers, contact Kathy Gauby, Title II-A Coordinator.

 Idaho’s effective principals know they have an important role in helping both students and staff learn, grow, and achieve success.
 They focus on communication and collaboration to monitor student progress to help their schools improve.
 Effective principals use resources, create a vision, and share their values to lead their schools and obtain high student achievement.
 (Adapted from the State of Colorado's definition of Effective Principals.)